varshapal/Amazon_Prime_EDA/README.md

 # Amazon Prime – Exploratory Data Analysis (EDA)

+# Business Objective
+- The objective is to perform exploratory data analysis (EDA) on Amazon Prime Video content to uncover insights related to:
+  - Content types (TV shows vs. movies)
+  - Genre distribution
+  - Release year trends
+  - Viewer ratings and popularity
+These insights can help understand user preferences, platform strategy, and content gaps.

 # About the Dataset
 - This dataset was created to list all shows available on Amazon Prime Video and to analyze the data for meaningful patterns and insights.
 - The dataset includes two CSV files: